 IssueSYNC supports creating notifications, updating, sending comments, and attachments according to the rules defined by the administrators of both Jira instances.

 Take a free 30-day trial from the Atlassian Marketplace!

 Using Jira for tracking requirements is one of the most common use cases of this versatile tool.
 Fortunately, Jira offers a wide range of configuration options teams can use to adjust their project management tool to their unique work processes.

 Do you have any questions about customizing Jira to match the requirements of your organization?
 Get in touch with our consultants; we help companies make the most of Atlassian tools and take their teams to the next level.

-Solution Architect for Atlassian Jira platform with a holistic approach.
-He combines strong technical skills with a business-oriented perspective providing a bridge between technical and non-technical stakeholders.
-Currently, focusing on application integration.
-Together with a team of experts, he helps companies to design, implement and tune Atlassian products.
+Łukasz is a Solution Architect for the Atlassian Jira platform with a holistic approach.
+His cosmic superpower is to combine strong technical skills with a business-oriented perspective, providing a bridge between technical and non-technical stakeholders.
+In Deviniti galaxy he is focusing on application integration.
+Together with a team of experts, he helps companies to design, implement, and fine-tune their Atlassian stack.

 Subscribe to the newsletter and don't miss the most interesting articles and videos!
 Don't worry, we won't flood your inbox with a wave of cosmic debris.